skip to main content

 Mistletoe is very significant and popular at Christmas.
 It stems from traditions which date back to the time of the Druids and maybe even further.
 There are a variety of traditions as far as mistletoe is concerned; a few of which are kept today.

 Mistletoe grows high on trees such as poplar, limes and most commonly apple trees.
 It gets its name from the variety of birds which love mistletoe including the Mistle Thrush in particular.
 It is quite rare and unusual to see growing on trees but people still seek it out as it is a popular decoration at Christmas as well as a symbol of many good things.
+The tradition of kissing under the Mistletoe is always popular at parties but if that's not for you then presenting a Christmas bouquet to your loved one will always go down well!

 In Scotland, however, a sprig of mistletoe in a baby's cot will ward off wolves and keep them at bay.
 While these traditions became outdated new ones were formed across England.